tomhrr/cosh/doc/all.md

 elements 0 and 1, the next call is for elements 1 and 2, and so on.
 The result is a generator over the results from the function calls.

+`before` takes a list and a function, and calls the function on each element from the list, returning elements up until the function call returns a value that evaluates to true, at which point it returns no more elements.

 Each of the above can also accept a set or generator in place of a list argument.